By William Worthington Fowler in 1877

-Among all the characteristics of woman there is none more marked than the self-devotion which she displays in what she believes is a righteous cause, or where for her loved ones she sacrifices herself.
-In India we see her wrapped in flames and burned to ashes with the corpse of her husband.
-Under the Moslem her highest condition is a life-long incarceration.
+Among all the characteristics of woman, there is none more marked than the self-devotion which she displays in what she believes is a righteous cause, or where for her loved ones she sacrifices herself.
+In India, we see her wrapped in flames and burned to ashes with her husband’s corpse.
+Under the Muslim, her highest condition is life-long incarceration.
 She patiently places her shoulders under the burden which the aboriginal lord of the American forest lays upon them.
-Calmly and in silence she submits to the onerous duties imposed upon her by social and religious laws.
-Throughout the whole heathen world she remained, in the words of an elegant French writer, “anonymous, indifferent to herself, and leaving no trace of her passage upon earth.”
+Calmly and in silence, she submits to the onerous duties imposed upon her by social and religious laws.
+Throughout the whole heathen world, she remained, in the words of an elegant French writer, “anonymous, indifferent to herself, and leaving no trace of her passage upon earth.”

 The names of these nineteen pioneer-matrons should be engraved in letters of gold on the pillars of American history: